Ekischleki/Text_adv/README.md

 __Other issues:__
 If you have other issues with the text adv launcher, write me issue report and maybe send me log files and maybe a game hast (you can use the tool !game_path!\assets\hash_game_files.bat)
+It also always helps to clean reinstall the launcher (Delete everything and reinstall !Warning!
+By doing that you'll lose all story progress)